 Autism was first described by psychiatrists Leo Kanner in 1943 and Hans Asperger in 1944.
 Since then, the definition and diagnostic criteria of autism have evolved, and knowledge is growing about the biological – primarily genetic – mechanisms involved.
 In the 1980s, British psychiatrist Lorna Wing rejected the idea that autism is a binary condition (either present or absent) and suggested that it is more akin to a series of symptoms whose intensity can be situated on a continuum.
-For example, if we consider the criterion of social communication deficits, these may vary from difficulties establishing interactions with others to severe social withdrawal.
+For example, if we consider social communication deficits, these may vary from difficulties establishing interactions with others to severe social withdrawal.
 By adopting this new approach, Lorna Wing suggested that autism occurs more frequently than initially thought.

 Symptoms and associated disorders